Personal profile

 Research interests

-Lisa is an Associate Director of the Doctoral College and an Associate Professor at the University of Hertfordshire (UH) where she leads a translational pharmacology research programme in the School of Life and Medical Sciences, centred on understanding novel pharmacological mechanisms that drive complications of diabetes as a Home Office project licence holder (P6523417E, Diabetes mechanisms and treatment, 2009-2024).
-At UH Lisa has supervised 5 PhD studentship awards and currently supervises 5 PhD students and 2 MRes students working under her government licence.
+Lisa is an Associate Director of the Doctoral College and an Associate Professor at the University of Hertfordshire (UH) where she leads translational pharmacology research in the School of Health, Medicine and Life Sciences, centred on understanding novel pharmacological mechanisms that drive complications of diabetes as a Home Office project licence holder (Diabetes mechanisms, biomarkers and treatment, 2009-2029) and novel psychoactive substances.
+At UH Lisa has supervised 8 PhD studentship awards and 2 MRes awards (including awards with industry experience) and currently supervises 6 PhD students.

 Research Activities: